metal-stack/docs/docs/src/overview/networking.md

 ### MTU

 In a layer-3 network it is important to associate each interface with a proper Maximum Transmission Unit (MTU) to avoid fragmentation of IP packets.
 Typical modern networks do not fragment IP packets and the introduction of VXLAN adds another additional header to the packets that must not exceed the MTU.
-If the MTU is exceeded, VXLAN might just fail without error as Cumulus consultants stated.
+If the MTU is exceeded, VXLAN might just fail without error.
 This already represents a difficult-to-diagnose connectivity issue that has to be avoided.

 It is common practice to set the MTU for VXLAN facing interfaces (e.g. inter-switch links) to a value of `9216` to compensate the additional VXLAN overhead and an MTU of `9000` as a default to other interfaces (e.g. server facing ports).
 The common MTU of `1500` is not sufficient for traffic inside a data center!